- Search The Registry

 Kelly's high school music teacher described Kelly's childhood home: "It was bare.
 One table, two chairs.
 There was no father there, I knew that, and they had very little."
 Kelly began singing in the church choir at age eight.
 Kelly grew up in a house full of women, who he said would act differently when his mother and grandparents were not home.
 From age eight to 14, Kelly was sexually abused by an older female family member.
 Explaining why he never told anyone, Kelly wrote in his 2012 autobiography Soulacoaster that he was "too afraid and too ashamed".

 He has been credited with helping to redefine R&B and hip hop, earning nicknames such as the "Pied Piper of R&B".
 In 1998, Kelly won three Grammy Awards.
 Kelly has written, produced, and remixed songs, singles, and albums for many artists.
 Kelly has sold over 75 million records worldwide, making him one of the world's best-selling music artists.
 He is the 55th best-selling music artist in the United States, with over 32 million album sales.
-Kelly was named by Billboard as the Top R&B/Hip Hop Artist between 1985-2010 and the most successful R&B artist in history.
+Billboard named Kelly as the Top R&B/Hip Hop Artist between 1985-2010 and the most successful R&B artist in history.

-On February 22, 2019, Kelly was indicted on 10 counts of aggravated criminal sexual abuse.
+On February 22, 2019, Kelly was indicted on ten counts of aggravated criminal sexual abuse.
 On July 11, 2019, Kelly was arrested on federal charges alleging sex crimes, human trafficking, child pornography, racketeering, and obstruction of justice.
-Kelly faces a total of 22 federal counts, including child pornography, kidnapping and forced labor, as of January 29, 2021.
-As a result, he is currently incarcerated at Metropolitan Correctional Center, Chicago.
+Kelly faces 22 federal counts, including child pornography, kidnapping, and forced labor, as of January 29, 2021.
+As a result, he was currently incarcerated at Metropolitan Correctional Center, Chicago.